adityadas8888/Artificial-Intelligence-Grad/README.md

 # Artificial-Intelligence-Grad

-This repository contains my coding and written assignments during that I attempted during the enrollment of my course at UTA.
+This repository contains my coding and written assignments that I attempted during the enrollment of Artificial intelligence at UTA under Prof VamsiKrishna Gopikrishna.